z3r0X0r/FuzzForge/README.md

 bash

-./fuzzforge -u http://example.com -w /path/of/the/wordlist
+./fuzzforge -u http://example.com -w /path/of/the/wordlist -x .php,.html,.js,.txt -c 100 -m dir -o output.txt

-This command performs directory brute-forcing on http://example.com, using the wordlist dirb_wordlist.txt, testing file extensions .php, .html, .js, and .txt, with a concurrency of 100, and saving the results to output.txt.
+This command performs directory brute-forcing on http://example.com, using the wordlist, testing file extensions .php, .html, .js, and .txt, with a concurrency of 100, and saving the results to output.txt.
 Contributing 🤝

 Contributions are welcome!
 Please open an issue or submit a pull request if you have improvements or bug fixes.